By Anuradha M on Nov 29, 2017 3:50:11 AM

 Digitization has disrupted existing business models, processes, and strategies, but some factors continue to remain constant, i.e. cost, time-to-market and experience.
 Of the three, customer experience has taken precedence, making quality assurance a non-negotiable constant.

 Over the years, quality assurance has been associated with different implications including certifications and functionalities.
 Today, quality assurance is all about people or customers and their personal experience with a product or solution.
-This makes sense when we view the world from the perspective of IoT and digital transformation, where personal experiences define a brand’s efficacy.
+This makes sense when we view the world from the perspective of Internet of Things and digital transformation, where personal experiences define a brand’s efficacy.
 QA organizations, therefore, are evolving to include social and psychological impacts to value delivery.
 Value delivery includes cost, and time saved where QA plays a pivotal role in a project from its requirement stage to ensure that non-productive time spent in the last phase for testing is eliminated.

 In its new avatar, QA is instrumental in developing and launching a successful project.
 QA is built into all aspects of a project and instrumental in process improvement as well as defect management in agile testing, security testing, accessibility testing, performance testing, and user acceptance testing.
 In an agile environment, the mantra is “test early and test often”.